-The United Nations Office for Outer Space Affairs (UNOOSA) and the International Astronautical Federation (IAF) are jointly co-organizing a Workshop on the theme "Space Technologies Applied to the Needs of Humanity: Lessons Learnt from Cases in the Mediterranean Area" to promote the use of space technology for benefits of the developing countries.
-The Workshop will be held in conjunction with and as associated event of the 63rd International Astronautical Congress (IAC), which will take place from 1 to 5 October 2012 in Naples, Italy.
+The United Nations Office for Outer Space Affairs (UNOOSA) and the International Astronautical Federation (IAF) are jointly organizing a Workshop on the theme "Space Technology for Socio-Economic Benefits" to promote the use of space technology for benefits of the developing countries.
+The Workshop will be held in conjunction with and as associated event of the 65th International Astronautical Congress (IAC), which will take place from 29 September to 3 October 2014 in Toronto, Canada.
 Workshop participants selected by the UN and IAF will be also invited to attend the IAC.

-The Workshop is being organized with participation of International Academy of Astronautics (IAA) and Committee on Space Research (COSPAR), and it is cosponsored by European Space Agency (ESA) and by the Italian Space Agency (ASI).
+The Workshop is being organized with participation of ESA, International Academy of Astronautics (IAA), Committee on Space Research (COSPAR) and International Institute of Space Law (IISL)..

-This Workshop is the 22nd in the series of meetings jointly organised by the Office for Outer Space Affairs, under the United Nations Programme on Space Applications, and by the International Astronautical Federation.
+This Workshop is the 24th in the series of meetings jointly organized by the Office for Outer Space Affairs, under the United Nations Programme on Space Applications, and by the International Astronautical Federation.
 It builds on the recommendations and experience gained from previous workshops.
-The UN/IAF Workshop has been endorsed by the United Nations General Assembly as part of the 2012 activities of the United Nations Programme on Space Applications.
+The UN/IAF Workshop has been endorsed by the United Nations General Assembly as part of the 2014 activities of the United Nations Programme on Space Applications.

 The proceedings of the Workshop will be published online by the Office for Outer Space Affairs to increase the awareness of the capabilities and benefits of space technology applications.
 The report of the Workshop, including findings and recommendations formulated by the participants, will be presented to the United Nations Committee on the Peaceful Uses of Outer Space.